We are available to address your changing needs after divorce

-Call the firm for a free consultation about divorce modification
+Call the firm for a consultation about divorce modification

 Hailey Black, our principle divorce decree modification attorney, has represented numerous Intermountain Legal clients through all phases of the divorce process, including post-decree modification.
-Call our office today at 801-990-4200 or contact us online to schedule a free 30-minute consultation to discuss your family law matter.
+Call our office today at 801-990-4200 or contact us online to schedule a 30-minute attorney consultation for the flat fee of $50 to discuss your family law matter.

 Intermountain Legal is located in Salt Lake City, UT and serves clients throughout all of Northern and Central Utah including Salt Lake City, Midvale, Sandy, West Jordan, North Salt Lake, Bountiful, South Jordan, Clearfield, Woods Cross, Draper, Farmington, Centerville, Layton, Ogden, Lehi, Provo, Orem, Park City and Davis, Salt Lake, Weber, Utah, Tooele and Summit counties.